Is Your Makeup Real or a Counterfeit? - EMANI

 Is Your Makeup Real or a Counterfeit?

 If you are anything like us, you’ve watched a lot of Netflix over the holidays!
-There was one particular new docuseries called Broken that caught our attention.
+There was one particular new docuseries called "Broken" that caught our attention.
 When we saw that one of the episodes was titled “Makeup Mayhem”, we just had to watch!

 The Increasing Demand for Beauty Products

 As the docuseries states, the cosmetic industry is having a big moment.
 The industry is currently valued at $445 billion dollars.
 That number is projected to reach $100 billion dollars in the next 5 years.
-While the popularity has brought up some positive attention due to new products and brands, there has also been some negative consequences, a major one being the rise of counterfeit cosmetics.

 Why the Rise of Counterfeit Cosmetics?